rifkyputra/rento/README.md

 #### 1. Riverpod with ChangeNotifier

-MVC pattern for Widget that mutate state. less boilerplate.
+for reactive Widget that mutate state. less boilerplate.

-#### 2. Cubit
+#### 2. Riverpod with StateNotifier

-Large Logic that use BaseState.
-Preffered in most cases.
-Because of testability and reliability. but a lot of boilerplate.

-#### 3. SetState

-Simple Widget with simple mutation. usually has callback to expose value.
+for other things. preferred to use StateNotifier.

 ## Setup